cmpitg/ulquikit/src/main.md

 * Then, all Markdown files are read and rendered using Redcarpet.
 Variable definition part is parsed and all variables are stored in a hash.

-*

-* Finally, Redcarpet is called to turn the Markdown file into one of the supported outputs with the following options:
-  - All headings will have name anchors.
-  - A table of contents is built.
-  - Using **CSS** from `src/styles/`, opt-in.
-  - Using **JavaScript** from `src/scripts/`, opt-in.

 ### Directory structure

 ```